Spicy and juicy Turkish meatballs from scratch. You can use the same recipe to make hamburgers.

 In a large bowl, combine ground beef, breadcrumbs, finely diced onion and mashed garlic.

 In a small bowl, mix baking soda, water and lemon juice.
-Pour this into the ground beef mixture and the spices.
+Pour this into the ground beef mixture.
 Mix well with your hand.
-Knead it for 10 minutes so that everything is combined well.
+Knead it for 5 minutes so that everything is combined well.

 Cover and let it sit in the refrigerator overnight or at least 2-3 hours.